 The Board's independent directors have historically discussed, and will be encouraged to continue to discuss, a broad range of issues at Board and committee meetings, including matters relating to Helix's business and operations more generally, with matters being referred to the full Board for consideration as appropriate.
 Where members of management are present at some or all of the Board committee meetings, the independent directors sitting on that committee are encouraged to meet without management present following each such meeting.

 Service on other Boards

-The following nominees for election as directors of Helix are also directors of the reporting issuers listed opposite their names.
+The following nominee for election as a director of Helix is also a director of the reporting issuers listed opposite his name.